shawngraham/hist3812-f22/content/syllabus/schedule.md

 `******************************`
 </div>

-# Interstitial 2
+# ~~Interstitial~~ Interlude 2

 Nov 7 & Nov 9

+_Why 'interlude'?
+Because 'interstitial' doesn't capture the spirit of what I want this week to be.
+I want it to be about playing around with things.
+A literal play within the middle._

 Before class, visit [Songs of the Ottawa](http://songsoftheottawa.ca/), explore the site and its sonifications, and read 'Introduction' and 'Why Sonification' in Wood's [MRE](http://songsoftheottawa.ca/content/CW%20MRE%20May%2014.pdf).

 In these two sessions, you will engage in some playful computing.
 We'll try some [sonification](https://programminghistorian.org/en/lessons/sonification).
-We'll try making some websites powered by the generative grammar engine [Tracery](https://tracery.io).
-(An example that we will 'fork' and you will adapt is at [Old Bones Daily](https://shawngraham.github.io/hj2017/).)
+We'll work on our reflections together.

 Your **Reflection** will include your thoughts on all of the work in this module; tie what you've read and heard  to what you've done.
 What is the main message of this module?
 How does it connect with your ideas for your Unessay?
 Your **Log** will be your record of your digital work in this module (including any Unessay work) - hiccups, successes, help found, help given. **Ephemera** is anything else you want to keep a record of, files created, screenshots, whatever.

-> Upload your Reflection, Log, and Ephemera for Interstitial Work 2 to your Github Repository by the end of this week (Sunday night); **notify me** that you have done so using the form at [this link](https://forms.gle/hFzXKvMku23AuY9XA).
+> Upload your Reflection, Log, and Ephemera for ~~Interstitial~~ Interlude Work 2 to your Github Repository by the end of this week (Sunday night); **notify me** that you have done so using the form at [this link](https://forms.gle/hFzXKvMku23AuY9XA).

 <div align="center">
 `******************************`